faithvoid/emotionMenu/README.md

 - Automatic detection and configuration of USB lightguns, with calibration options appearing in the Settings menu if necessary.
 - Automatic detection of physical PS1/PS2 disks at the main menu, with optional CD/DVD autostart!
 - NFC GameCard support, launch all of your favourite titles via NFC cards for hybrid physical/digital game launching!
+- Go full couch potato and view, browse and launch your games directly from your phone via emotionMenu's optional web launcher!
 - Incredibly simply to create custom themes for, simply copy your font, background image/video, and background audio of choice to a new folder in the "themes" directory, create a new "theme.cfg" file with text colour values and alignments, and you're set!

 ## Installation